Ouranosinc/ESPO-G/README.md

 climate scenarios for often interrelated sectors of activity.
-In order to meet this growing demand and to ensure the availability of climate scenarios responding to numerous vulnerability, impact, and adaptation (VIA) studies, [Ouranos](https://www.ouranos.ca) is working to create a set of operational multipurpose climate scenarios called "Ensemble de Scénarios Polyvalents d'Ouranos" (ESPO) covering North America at a resolution of 0.1° e simulation ensemble covers the period for years 1950-2100 and includes the daily minimum temperature (`tasmin`), the daily maximum temperature (`tasmax`) and the daily mean precipitation flux (`pr`).
+In order to meet this growing demand and to ensure the availability of climate scenarios responding to numerous vulnerability, impact, and adaptation (VIA) studies, [Ouranos](https://www.ouranos.ca) is working to create a set of operational multipurpose climate scenarios called "Ensemble de Scénarios Polyvalents d'Ouranos" (ESPO) covering North America at a resolution of 0.1°.
+The simulation ensemble covers the period for years 1950-2100 and includes the daily minimum temperature (`tasmin`), the daily maximum temperature (`tasmax`) and the daily mean precipitation flux (`pr`).
-The experiments included are SSP2-4.5, SSP3-7.0 and SSP5-8.5.
+The experiments included are SSP2-4.5, SSP3-7.0 (and SSP5-8.5).
 Simulations are bias-adjusted using the ERA5-Land reference dataset.

 **Table 1.
 Members of ESPO-G6 v1.0.**